Profile Management

 Note:

-• In the context of app access control, OUs are used as containers only for machines, but not for users.
+• In the context of the App access control policy, OUs are used as containers only for machines, but not for users.
 As a result, an OU assignment hides the app only from machines in the OU and not from users in the OU.

 • NDJ machines are limited to those machines that Citrix creates and power manages.